ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 # Plan your process and data
-By the end of this stage you will have a plan for the scope of the data you want to publish.
-This takes data protection into consideration.
+By the end of this stage you will have a plan for the scope of the data you want to publish, taking data protection into consideration.

-Key tasks
+**Key tasks**
 - Decide what information to publish – the scope of the fields, what time period your data will cover and whether you will be sharing data about all of your grants.
-- Determine whether there are any Data Protection and Privacy considerations, and review your policies to ensure you can share your data responsibly.
+- Check if there are any Data Protection and Privacy considerations, and review your policies to ensure you can share your data responsibly.

 ## How long the process takes
 The amount of time it takes to prepare and share 360Giving data can vary depending on your circumstances.
 The key factors that can determine how long the process will take are: